Cave Johnson Couts: Career

 In October 1851, Couts resigned his Army commission.
 He was then appointed a colonel as the aide de camp, or personal assistant, of Governor John Bigler.
 After retiring from the Army, he lived in old San Diego and became a county judge (of the "Judges of the Plains").
 In 1851, Couts was second-in-command of the volunteer force that suppressed the Indian Garra Revolt and was elected Justice of the Peace from 1853 to 1863.
 In June 1853, Indian Affairs Superintendent Edward Fitzgerald Beale appointed Couts as an Indian subagent to the agent and neighboring ranchero Benjamin Davis Wilson upon the latter's recommendation.
 On August 10, 1856, Couts briefly became a special Indian agent.
 He checked up on the Indigenous people in San Diego County and wrote reports on their status and possible improvement to the Commissioner of Indian Affairs.
 At the Mission San Luis Rey de Francia and Rancho Monserate, he became the supervisor of the indigenous people there and employed 300 of them in construction jobs.

 Couts was thrice acquitted of crimes stemming from his violent temper.
 In 1855, he whipped two Luiseño with a rawhide lasso, killing one; he was indicted twice and acquitted as one of the grand jurors was not a citizen.
-In 1863, due to a small pox epidemic, Couts sent his brother and two servants to prevent the burial on a cemetery on Guajome land of a ranchero neighbor who died of smallpox; when the funeral attendees refused to stop the procession, Couts's party fired upon the crowd, killing one and wounding two.
+In 1863, due to a Smallpox epidemic, Couts sent his brother and two servants to prevent the burial on a cemetery on Guajome land of a ranchero neighbor who died of smallpox; when the funeral attendees refused to stop the procession, Couts's party fired upon the crowd, killing one and wounding two.
 The charges were dismissed as the district attorney had not posted his bond of office.
 On February 6, 1865, Couts encountered Juan Mendoza, a former majordomo at Rancho Guajome, in the town plaza.
-Mendoza had a history of threatening Couts; however, historians Iris Wilson Engstrand and Thomas L. Scharf have stated that, on this occasion, Mendoza "apparently tried to avoid a conflict".
+Mendoza had a history of threatening Couts; however, historians Iris Engstrand and Thomas L. Scharf have stated that, on this occasion, Mendoza "apparently tried to avoid a conflict".
 Nevertheless, Couts shot him twice, killing him.
 Benjamin Ignatius Hayes, acting as Couts's counsel, argued that Mendoza had been a robber and a troublemaker, and that Couts had acted in self-defense; Couts was again acquitted.